Select courses from list below:

 INTENDED AUDIENCE:

-This course is intended for engineers and managers who desire an appreciation for imaging system end-to-end analysis.
-It is assumed that the students are familiar with linear system theory (MTF analysis).
+This course is intended for researchers, engineers, system designers, managers, and buyers who want to understand the wealth of information available from imaging system end-to-end analysis.
+It is helpful if the students are familiar with linear system theory (MTF analysis).

 RECOMMENDED TEXT: